 This major pairs well with a major or minor in Business, Creative Arts or Creative Studies in Writing.

 One thing that makes Alverno’s Art Therapy program unique is the ample opportunities for on-the-job practice before you even graduate.
 You’ll begin your required four semester-long field experiences – where you’ll be paired with working artists and art therapists in the community – as early as your sophomore year.
 Your responsibilities will grow with every experience, and by your third field placement you’ll be in charge of planning and facilitating your own creative arts group.
 Unlike other art therapy programs that may focus on group field experiences, Alverno’s program ensures that you build the personal leadership and facilitation skills that you’ll need on the job.
 We’ll also make sure you work with a variety of populations, such as the elderly, adults with cognitive challenges or children on the autism spectrum, so you’ll have a well-rounded understanding of the field.
 All of this will prepare you for your 20-hour-a-week internship your senior year.

 Enrich your education

 Past students have attended a local art therapy symposium and presented about their field experiences at the national conference of the American Art Therapy Association.
 The student organization Artourage also provides art-making and community-based service opportunities for Alverno’s art majors.

 Learn from the best

-You’ll work closely with faculty who are board-certified art therapists and practicing artists.
-Our faculty are leaders in the field.
-Currently, all Art Therapy instructors have served as president of the Wisconsin Art Therapy Association and are active in professional organizations at the state and national levels.
+You'll work closely with faculty who are board-certified art therapists and practicing artists.
+Our faculty are leaders in the field and many are currently serving on the board of the Wisconsin Art Therapy Association and are active in professional organizations at the national level.

 Internships for the Art Therapy major